Graph Structure and Feature Extrapolation for Out-of-Distribution Generalization: Experimental Studies

 \section{Experimental Studies}

-We evaluate the effectiveness of our method on graph OOD classification tasks.
+We evaluate the effectiveness of our method on multiple graph OOD classification tasks.

 \textbf{Setup.} For all experiments, we select the best checkpoints for OOD tests according to results on OOD validation sets; ID validation and ID test are also used for comparison if available.
-For fair comparisons, we use unified GNN backbones for all methods in each dataset, specifically, GIN-Virtual~\cite{xu2018how, gilmer2017neural} and GCN~\cite{kipf2017semi,Zeng2020GraphSAINT:} for graph-level and node-level tasks, respectively.
-Experimental details and hyperparameter selections are provided in Appendix~\ref{app:experimental-details}.
+For fair comparisons, we use unified GNN backbones for all methods in each dataset, specifically, GIN-Virtual~\cite{xu2018how, gilmer2017neural} and GCN~\cite{kipf2017semi} for graph-level and node-level tasks, respectively.
+Experimental details and hyperparameters are provided in Appendix~\ref{app:experimental-details}.
+Computational complexity analysis are provided in Appendix~\ref{app:complexity}.
+ID validation and test results as well as additional experiments and results are provided in Appendix~\ref{appx:featx}.